 YMCA Web Site – our website includes program information, special events, and many other great features.
-Be sure to check the site often for news.
+Be sure to check the site often for news and updates.

 Full Facility Privileges – Cross train or have fun by using all of the amenities at the Clearfield YMCA.
 We have a swimming pool, racquetball courts, gymnasium, fitness center with Olympic weights, sauna, rock wall, game room, child care program, and locker rooms.

 Unlimited Visits – Come to the YMCA as often as you would like.
 We open at 5:30 am weekdays and are open Saturdays and Sundays also.

 Convenient Monthly Bank Draft Payment Plan – The most desirable way to pay for a membership is monthly.
 The monthly amount is electronically deducted from you bank account and transferred to the Y.

 Reduced Fees for Programs – Members receive a discounted program fee on classes that have an additional charge.
 They also receive discounts on party rentals of the pool, rock wall, or gymnasium.

 Computerized Key Pad Check-in – No need to carry a membership card.
 Just enter your member Id on the key pad and come on in.